psai6274/angular-health-tracker/README.md

 Health Tracker is a web application designed to help users manage their workouts and track their progress.
 The app allows users to input workout details, view a list of workouts, filter and search through the list, and visualize data using charts.

+## Live Demo

+Check out the live demo [here](https://angular-health-tracker.netlify.app/add-workout).

+  - Demo Data
+    To fully experience the application, you need to provide at least six workout inputs.
+This is necessary to populate the workout list and chart functionalities.

 ## Features

 - **User Input:** Add or update workout information with user names, workout types, and minutes.